-A hallmark of living systems is their robust and intricate self-organization towards the exploitation of energy sources available in the environment.
-This is readily observed in metabolic networks where chemical reactions are carefully orchestrated to transduce external energy sources into molecular energy currency like ATP.
-Intriguingly, these biochemical reactions take place with near-exclusive preference for specific chiral configurations over their racemic equivalents, a property termed homochirality~ \cite{HomochiralityRev3,HomochiralityReview}.
-While the origins of homochirality remain an open question, most mechanisms propose the existence of pre-determinate environmental biases, such as templating-surfaces~\cite{AminoAcidCrystalTemplate,HomochiralityCrystalTemplate}, polarized light~\cite{HomochiralityPolarizedLight}, or more generally rely on autocatalytic processes to amplify underlying chiral imbalances~\cite{SoaiReactionRev,HomoChiralRevAutocatalysisNetworks,HomochiralityAutocatalysisRevBlackmond,HomochiralRev2}.
-One such classic example is the Frank model in which homochirality emerges spontaneously under the assumption of autocatalytic production of a chiral molecule and cross-inhibition with its enantiomer~\cite{FrankOriginal}.
-While mutual enantiomer antagonism was thought critical for the model, recent studies by Jafarpour \textit{et al.} showed that stochastic noise in the formation of chiral molecules sufficed to induce the symmetry breaking ~\cite{FrankNoise,FrankNoise2}.
-Additionally, a comprehensive study by Laurent \textit{et al}~\cite{GeneralFrankLargeSystems} generalized Frank's single reaction model, and demonstrated that chiral symmetry breaking occurred in large, random reaction systems, further corroborating the generality of the result.
+A hallmark of living systems is their robust and intricate self-organization towards exploiting energy sources from their environment.
+This can be readily observed in metabolic networks where chemical reactions are carefully orchestrated to transduce external energy sources into molecular energy currency like ATP.
+Intriguingly, these biochemical reactions take place with a near-exclusive preference for specific chiral configurations over their racemic equivalents, a property termed homochirality.\cite{HomochiralityRev3,HomochiralityReview} While the origins of homochirality remain an open question, most mechanisms propose the existence of pre-determinate environmental biases, such as templating-surfaces, polarized light, etc \cite{AminoAcidCrystalTemplate,HomochiralityCrystalTemplate,HomochiralityPolarizedLight}, or more generally rely on autocatalytic features to amplify underlying chiral imbalances\cite{HomoChiralRevAutocatalysisNetworks,HomochiralityAutocatalysisRevBlackmond,HomochiralRev2} which are known to arise in chemical reactions or larger self-assemblying systems.\cite{SoaiReactionRev,HomochiralSelfassemblyBook} One such classic example is the Frank model in which homochirality emerges spontaneously under the assumption of direct autocatalytic production of a chiral molecule and cross-inhibition with its enantiomer.\cite{FrankOriginal} While mutual enantiomer antagonism was thought critical for the model, recent studies by Jafarpour \textit{et al.} showed that stochastic noise in the formation of chiral molecules sufficed to induce the symmetry breaking.\cite{FrankNoise,FrankNoise2} Additionally, a comprehensive study by Laurent \textit{et al}.\cite{GeneralFrankLargeSystems} generalized Frank's single reaction model and demonstrated that chiral symmetry breaking occurred in large, random reaction systems, further corroborating the generality of the result.